 While the scale of the pandemic is unprecedented, we have embraced new ways to work and innovate, minimizing the impacts to our clients as much as possible.
 This includes:

 - Aggressively leveraging the geographic distribution of our global workforce to provide 24/7 support for our clients.

 - Deploying remote and virtual-access productivity tools and software to facilitate teaming capabilities.

 - Relying on decades of experience as a global solutions provider to remain connected to to our clients, regardless of location.

 - We are engaged with the federal government, state governments and local healthcare organizations to collaborate on ways that our Distributed Infrastructure expertise can be utilized for development of facilities to rapidly support the need for additional care facilities.

 We continue to follow the recommendations and directives of local, state, national and international governments and health organizations, including the Centers for Disease Control and Prevention and the World Health Organization.
-With health and safety as our top priority, we are focused on social distancing, limiting group sizes and taking other steps to minimize interaction and virus transmission.
-We are encouraging our professionals to work from home, restricting access to active construction sites, conducting temperature checks and screenings, and conducting virtual group meetings.
+With health and safety as our top priority, we are focused on social distancing, screening and tracing programs, limiting group sizes and taking other steps to minimize interaction and virus transmission.
+Additionally, we are restricting access to active project sites and require masks be worn at all times.

-We will continue to do all we can to be of service as we work to deliver the strategic, sustainable infrastructure that helps humanity thrive through these challenging times.
+We want everyone to stay safe and healthy and will continue to do all we can to be of service as we work to deliver the strategic, sustainable infrastructure that helps humanity thrive through these challenging times.

 Thank you for your support.